 - Playsuits and wedges are a fantastic combination, tried and tested by fashionistas and influencers alike.

-- For a sharp work look, wear a dress and top it up with a blazer.
+- Wear a dress for a sharp work look and top it up with a blazer.
 Finish the look with a pair of neutral coloured wedges.

 Jelly Flats – a lovely throwback!